isomerpages/nlb-biblioasia/_jan-to-mar-2023/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 Penitents carry the *kavadi* to fulfil their vow of devotion for protection during a time of great tribulation.
 While the *kavadi* is strongly associated with Thaipusam, it is not exclusive to the festival.
 The firewalking festival of Theemithi, dedicated to the mother goddess as well as Panguni Uttiram, a festival celebrating Murugan’s celestial wedding, have also seen devotees engaging in a worship ritual involving the *kavadi*.[^29]

 The *kavadi* can take many forms.
 A simple *thol kavadi* has semi-circular wooden poles decorated with peacock feathers and a cloth canopy carried on the shoulder.
-An *alagu kavadi* is a more elaborate form including a stainless steel or aluminium framework bedecked with peacock feathers and other colourful materials, supported by a belt and shoulder pads,[^30]  relating to the practice of self-mortification.
+An *alagu kavadi*  (beautiful sharp-edged _kavadi_) is a more elaborate form including a stainless steel or aluminium framework bedecked with peacock feathers and other colourful materials, supported by a belt and shoulder pads,[^30]  relating to the practice of self-mortification.

 ![](/images/Vol%2018%20Issue%204/Thaipusam/Image%206.png)
 <div style="background-color: white;"> A child with a <i>thol kavadi</i>, which is carried on the shoulder, 1984. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>